 Feel & control

-The HMB’s also have a progressive design running throughout the set – the length of the club head, amount of offset and width of the sole gradually reduce as you move from the long irons into the mid irons and short irons.
+The HMB’s also have a progressive design running throughout the set – the length of the clubhead, amount of offset and width of the sole gradually reduces as you move from the long irons into the mid-irons and short irons.
 The result is great forgiveness in the longer irons and great control and the ability to flight your short irons and wedges.

 Golf Insider UK verdict